Glue REST APIEdit on GitHub

 - Testing ideas: APIs are the quickest way to test your ideas and get a head start before the competition does.
 Consider them as building blocks for your developers to assemble your new ideas.
-New applications only need to follow the API contracts, but even those can be extended for your purposes.
+New applications only need to follow the API contracts set, but even those can be extended for your purposes.

-Why did we introduce the Glue API?
+Why did we introduce it?

 For submitting the form